massgravel/Microsoft-Activation-Scripts/README.md

 ```
 irm https://get.activated.win | iex
 ```
+> The URL get.activated.win may be blocked by some DNS services because it is a new domain.

 or (deprecated, will be retired on Aug 31 2024, use above instead)
 ```
 irm https://massgrave.dev/get | iex